F16 an XFce: minor bits migrating from GNOME 2

 2012-01-09

-pulseaudio is not working properly and Alsa does not allow multiple applications to share audio output.
+PulseAudio is not working properly and Alsa does not allow multiple applications to share audio output.
 I was listening to an online music stream and tried to run Skype but the latter complained about audio problems.
 The only way to get it to work was disable the online audio stream.
 XFce does not have the PulseAudio configuration tool found under GNOME 2 so I could not select the application which would get the audio output.
 Also, the only selection for output device in Skype that works is "HDA NVidia, ALC888 Analog".
 Choosing "pulse(pulse)" doesn't work.

 X-Chat does not show up in the system tray (re: Notification Area).
 No work around for that.
 Bummer – I used to use the flashing system tray icon to notify me of incoming messages.